Skip to main content

 Discrimination and Harassment Support

-The university is committed to developing an environment that promotes and supports equity, compassion and respect among all members of the community.
-To this end, the university has set out principles of behaviour in an effort to increase behaviours well-correlated with success and stability, while working to eradicate discrimination, harassment or other violations of the Ontario Human Rights Code through the Respectful Campus Policy.
+The university promotes a campus environment that is equitable, inclusive and accessible and does not tolerate, ignore or condone discrimination or harassment by or against anyone.
+The university is committed to providing a campus environment in which all university members are treated with dignity, and to fostering a climate of understanding and mutual respect for the value of each individual.
+To this end, the university has set out principles of behaviour in an effort to increase behaviours well-correlated with success and stability, while working to eradicate violations of the Ontario Human Rights Code through the Respectful Campus Policy.

-If you have experienced discrimination or harassment at the university, you can contact the Student Development Specialist - Equity Programs for information, referrals and support.
+If you have experienced discrimination or harassment at the university, you can contact the Human Rights Office.